Audi e-tron GT

-The Audi e-tron GT is a battery electric executive car produced by Audi since late 2020 as part of the e-tron battery electric sub-brand, and the third fully electric car model, after e-tron and e-tron Sportback SUVs.
-Based on the J1 platform shared with the Porsche Taycan, the car went on sale in March 2021.
+The Audi e-tron GT is a battery electric executive car produced by Audi since late 2020 as part of the e-tron battery electric sub-brand, and the third fully electric car model, after Q8 e-tron and Q8 e-tron Sportback SUVs.
+It is also Audi's first full-sized electric sedan, and the RS e-tron GT, put on the market in 2021 is, in terms of 0–100 km/h times, the fastest Audi sedan to date.
+Based on the J1 platform shared with the Porsche Taycan, the car went on sale in March 2024.

 Overview

 e-tron GT concept (2018)

-The Audi e-tron GT concept prototype was unveiled in November 2018 in 2018 Los Angeles Auto Show, followed by 2019 Geneva Motor Show.
+The Audi e-tron GT concept prototype was unveiled in November 2018 at the Los Angeles Auto Show, followed in 2019 at the Geneva Motor Show.

 e-tron GT quattro

 In November 2020, Audi released photographs of what was basically the production model, in a characteristic black and gray veneer with orange accents and overlays on the alloy wheels.
 The production Audi e-tron GT extensively recreated the design of the concept car, with muscular wheel arches, aggressively styled headlights, and a large hexagonal radiator grille imitation.
 The gently sloping roofline ends with one-piece taillights connected by a luminous strip.
 Unlike the concept, the production car has visible door handles.

 The car shares technical components with the related Porsche Taycan.
 40 percent of its parts are identical to those used in the Taycan, and the cars share the same platform.
 Just like the Taycan, it is a 4-door sedan despite the sporty coupé-style silhouette.

 The vehicle was unveiled in 2021 IAA motor show.

-Pre-order of European models began in mid-February 2021, and went on sale in 2021-05-03.
+Pre-order of European models began in mid-February 2021, and went on sale on 3 May 2021.